DarioDark/PyShell/README.md

 # Simple Python Terminal
 This project is a basic Python terminal designed to simulate the experience of a Linux terminal.
-It was created to explore the features of customtkinter and to serve as a foundation for more complex projects.
+It was created primarily to explore the features of customtkinter and to serve as a foundation for more complex projects.
+While the terminal itself doesn't have a practical application, it provides a platform for experimenting with custom GUI elements and functionality.

 ## Features
 The terminal offers the following features: